ansible-middleware/ansible-middleware-workshop/README.md

 # Ansible-middleware workshop

-Learn how to deploy JBoss EAP, a postgres database and a load balancer using Ansible and the ansible-middleware library.
+Learn how to deploy JBoss EAP, a PostgreSQL database and a load balancer using Ansible and the ansible-middleware library (maintained at https://ansible-middleware.github.io/).
 This workshop will deploy the following components:

 * 2 x JBoss EAP instances running a simple addressbook application
 * 1 x Postgres database, shared by the JBoss EAP instances for persistence